-To compare the behaviour of the AR(2) model for these two case studies, temporal auto-correlation functions for each spatial scale were calculated using Eq.
-7, and then integrated to estimate the precipitation lifetimes for each scale and run time.
-Fig. 24 summarizes the precipitation lifetime results for each case study.
-Overall, a more diverse set of spatial and temporal patterns observed during the Severe Convection event makes interquartile ranges of precipitation lifetimes larger for this case study for all scales.
-In comparison, similar organized patterns were present during most of the duration of the Tropical Cyclone event and therefore precipitation lifetime values have a narrower range.
+To compare the behavior of the AR(2) model for these two case studies, temporal auto-correlation functions for each spatial scale were calculated using Eq.
+(7) and then integrated to estimate the precipitation lifetimes for each scale and runtime.
+Figure 24 summarizes the precipitation lifetime results for each case study.
+Overall, a more diverse set of spatial and temporal patterns observed during the severe convection event makes interquartile ranges of precipitation lifetimes larger for this case study for all scales.
+In comparison, similar organized patterns were present during most of the duration of the tropical cyclone event and therefore precipitation lifetime values have a narrower range.
 Smaller scales seem to have similar average lifetime values for both cases with no strong temporal variations within the events.
-For the larger scales, however, precipitation lifetime values for Tropical Cyclone event are greater than Severe Convection ones, again as a consequence of large-scale organized patterns observed in this event.
+For the larger scales, however, precipitation lifetime values for tropical cyclone event are greater than severe convection ones, again as a consequence of large-scale organized patterns observed in this event.

 From an operational perspective, these results illustrate the importance of using an AR(2) model with parameters continuously adjusted to the latest observed patterns to adequately simulate rainfall nowcasts instead of using fixed, historical parameters.
 However, it is important to note as well that a number of outliers were obtained in both cases (mainly for the larger spatial scales).
-These anomalous values may indicate the need of introducing a temporal smoothing scheme during the estimation of the AR(2) parameters.
+These anomalous values may indicate the need for introducing a temporal smoothing scheme during the estimation of the AR(2) parameters.
 Having a more stable, slowly evolving parameters would help to (i) reduce the possibility of generating unrealistic nowcasts from one particular set of observations and also (ii) create smooth transitions between consecutive rainfall nowcasts.